cgreim/farm-site/altgeld-sawyer.md

 ## Compost

-The Altgeld/Sawyer Corner Farm accepts compost donations May-October on Wednesday evenings.
+The Altgeld Sawyer Corner Farm accepts compost donations May through October on Wednesday evenings.
 Visit our [Compost page]({{ site.url }}/compost/) to learn how you can donate your food scraps and help us turn them into beautiful soil for the garden.

 <figure>
 	<img src="{{ site.url }}/assets/images/compost.JPG" alt="Compost Bins" />
 	<figcaption>Earthworms at work.</figcaption>
 </figure>

----
+## Learning in the Garden

-# Learning in the Garden
+During summer days, Altgeld Sawyer Corner Farm is full of questions and excitment from our youngest farmers.
+We partner with [Christopher House](https://christopherhouse.org/) and [The Kids' Table](https://www.kids-table.com/) to bring their students to the garden, to harvest and make recipes from the vegetables we grow.

-Photos and description of Christopher House and Kid's Table activities here.
+[photo of Christopher House and Kid's Table activities here.